Atherton Tablelands Farmstay Bed and Breakfast Accommodation

 Barking Owl Retreat Farm Stay Animals

 'Chilli' the Tenterfield Terrier is our smallest dog.
 She is sooooo cute!
 She is now all grown up as pictured above and below.
 Our largest dog is 'Bear' the Australian Red Cattle Dog who we purchased from 'Cooroorah Australian Cattle Dog Breeders' in Childers, Queensland.
 'Bear' is continually swimming in the pond at the house with the Chinese Geese.
 'Cash' the Tenterfield Terrier has now moved to a farm in Kairi as he is quite shy and not fond of crowds of people.
 He is top dog at the Kairi farm and is being spoilt rotten.
-'Kato' our newest addition is the son of 'Cash' and 'Chilli'.
+'Kato' our 2nd Tenterfield Terrier is the son of 'Cash' and 'Chilli'.
+We also have a new addition 'Jaffa' the Red Australian Cattle dog as a mate for 'Bear'.
+'Jaffa' is proving to be quite full on and is constantly playing with 'Kato'.

 'Kato' was 8 weeks old and cute as a button in these photos!
 He is named after the kung fu character in The Green Hornet.
 Being a very active little fella we think it suits him well.
 As you can see 'Chilli' is very protective of 'Kato' and 'Bear' gets a growl when he gets too close.
 He loves wrestling mum and playing with his teddies and balls.
 He is a very happy little puppy and is always wagging his tail just like his father 'Cash'.